-What is the mode of action of potassium salts of fatty acids?
+How do potassium salts of fatty acids work?

-- Potassium salt formation provides water solubility for the fatty acids.
-The lipophilic carbon chains of the fatty acids penetrate and disrupt the lipoprotein matrix of the insects cellular membranes.
-The membrane disruption leads to evacuation of cellular contents, causing the cell to dehydrate and die.
-Fatty acid toxicity increases with increasing carbon chain length, typically peaking at C10, and then decreasing.
-Fatty acid chain lengths of 18 carbons with one or two double bonds (unsaturated) also display insecticidal activity (5, 6). - Potassium salts of fatty acids are relatively selective in toxicity based on the insect species and stage of development.
-Soft bodied insects such as aphids, whiteflies, and mealy bugs are more susceptible to desiccation.
-The least affected are flying adult insects with more durable exteriors, such as ladybird beetles.
-However, insects in the immature, flightless stage of development are more vulnerable to the effects of this active ingredient (5, 7). - Potassium salts of fatty acids may be phytotoxic to some plant species.
-Plants with hairy leaves, such as Echium, may retain the soap on their surfaces longer, resulting in a burn (7, 8). - Potassium salts of fatty acids can also be fungicidal.
-As with its insecticidal activity, fungicidal effects increase with additional carbon chain lengths.
-Greatest toxic effects occur at C10 or C11 then decrease.
-Unsaturated fatty acids with 18 carbon chain lengths do not appear to be fungicidal (5, 9).
+• Fatty acids penetrate an insects body covering and disrupt the cell membranes.
+The cell contents leak out causing the insect to dehydrate and die (5, 6).

+- Potassium salts of fatty acids are somewhat selective towards soft-bodied insects, such as aphids, whiteflies, and mealy bugs.
+Flying adult insects with a stronger outer covering, such as ladybird beetles and bees, may be less affected by this active ingredient.
+However, insects in the immature, flightless stage of development are more vulnerable to the effects of this active ingredient (5, 7). - Potassium salts of fatty acids can be toxic to plants.
+Plants that have hairy leaves may hold the soap on their surfaces longer, resulting in a burn (7, 8). - Potassium salts of fatty acids are also toxic to certain types of fungi (5, 9).